Staff and pupils at King’s former school come together to mark Queen’s funeral

 Gordonstoun school, in Morayshire, suspended lessons on Monday to allow boarding houses to gather and watch the funeral broadcast.

-The houses were silent as the Queen’s coffin made its way to Westminster Abbey, with some staff and students admitted they felt some emotion towards the occasion.
+The houses were silent as the Queen’s coffin made its way to Westminster Abbey, with some staff and students admitting they felt some emotion towards the occasion.

+Later in the afternoon, each of the school’s houses took part in a walk to the nearby coastguard watchtower – which the Duke of Edinburgh opened in 1955 – to lay flowers in tribute to the Queen.

-The Queen had a close connection to Gordonstoun, with her husband, the late Duke of Edinburgh, studying there in his youth.
+The Queen had a close connection to Gordonstoun, with her husband, the late Prince Philip, studying there in his youth.

 The Princess Royal’s two children, Zara and Peter, were also students at the independent school.